Skip to content

 6th November 2024

-At its most recent meeting on the 31 October, the Cairngorms Agricultural Advisory Group (CAAG) focussed on the Cairngorms 2030 Future Farming programme.
+At its most recent meeting on 31 October, the Cairngorms Agricultural Advisory Group (CAAG) focussed on the Cairngorms 2030 Future Farming programme.
 Attendees heard from the Park Authority on the aims of the programme to trial new low carbon and nature rich farming techniques, monitor their effectiveness over a five year period, and share the learning from the six pilot farms throughout the Park.

 Discussions focussed on some of the techniques being trialled, measuring carbon sequestration not just emissions, collating biodiversity data at a regional scale, and using the learnings from the programme to highlight the effectiveness of current AECS schemes in delivering climate resilience and biodiversity in the Cairngorms.